CodeYourFuture/NodeJS-Homework/week-1/mandatory/2-dev-tools/task.md

 - What is the request path?
 - What is the first line of the response body?
 - What is the value of the response header called "Content-Type" ?
-  = What is the value of the request header called "User-Agent"
+- What is the value of the request header called "User-Agent"

+## Submission

+Share your answers with the other students in your Buddy Group or on your Slack class channel.

+Did you get different answers to other people?
+Ask them how they worked them out!